aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 You will be hungry again in one hour.

-Last update: Tue Apr 15 05:10:04 2025
+Last update: Wed Apr 16 05:10:06 2025

 ### Let's play! 🎮